EEO - Discrimination: Washington

 - The Washington Law Against Discrimination (WLAD) is broader and more favorable to employees than federal anti-discrimination laws.
 See Discrimination Under Washington Law Against Discrimination.

-- The WLAD prohibits discrimination on the basis of race, creed, color, religion, gender, sexual orientation, ancestry, national origin, age, sensory, physical or mental disability, membership in the military or status as a veteran, or the use of a trained dog guide or service animal.
+- The WLAD prohibits discrimination on the basis of race, creed, color, religion, gender, sexual orientation, ancestry, national origin, age, sensory, physical or mental disability, membership in the military or status as a veteran, HIV/AIDS or Hepatitis C status or the use of a trained dog guide or service animal.
 See Discrimination Under Washington Law Against Discrimination.

 - The WLAD applies to all employers (public and private) with eight or more employees, except nonprofit religious organizations and those individuals who are employed by a parent, spouse, or children.
 See Coverage.